John of Parma: Works

 With the exception of his letters, scarcely any literary work can, with surety, be attributed to John.

 He is certainly not the author of the "Introductorius in Evangel. Æternum", nor of the "Visio Fratris Johannis de Parma".

-With more probability we can attribute to John the "Dialogus de vitia SS.
+The Catholic Encyclopedia speculates that the "Dialogus de vitia SS.
 Fratrum Minorum", partly edited by L. Lemmens, O.F.M.
-(Rome, 1902).
+(Rome, 1902) may be by John.
 The "Chronicle of the XXIV Generals" ascribes to John the allegoric treatise on poverty: "Sacrum Commercium B. Francisci cum Domina Paupertate" (ed.
 Milan, 1539), edited by Ed. d'Alençon (Paris and Rome, 1900), who ascribes it (without sufficient reason) to John Parent.
 Carmichael has translated this edition: "The Lady Poverty, a thirteenth-century allegory" (London, 1901); another English translation is by Rawnsly (London, 1904); a good introduction and abridged version is given by Macdonell, "Sons of Francis", 189-213.

 Other works are mentioned by Sbaralea, "Suppl. ad Script."
 (Rome, 1806), 398.